 If your senior dog doesn’t listen much lately, don’t be too fast to label him as being just his “old stubborn self.”
 As dogs age, just as in humans, they may start losing their hearing and some even become deaf.
 Dog owners may not recognize the early signs which may be quite subtle as first.

 It’s therefore important to have your senior dog checked out by your vet before assuming he’s just engaging in “selective hearing.”
-Chances are, after years of hearing you dogs ears aren’t performing as good as before.
+Chances are, after years of hearing you dogs ears aren’t performing as well as before.
 This is normal as changes in the inner ear occur as dogs grow older just as it happens in people.

 ” Until recently I had been calling Zam in from the backyard and reinforcing his coming back to me.
 When he started to “ignore” me calling him, I realized eventually that what I’d fluffed off initially as “old-man selective hearing” was actual hearing loss.
 Oops.”~ Lori Chamberland